maxamillion/loopabull/README.rst

 plugins
 -------

-List of plugins to use, none are enabled by default and loopabull will exit non-zero and throw an error message explaining that a valid configuration file must be provided.
+This is a list of plugins to use, none are enabled by default and loopabull will exit non-zero and throw an error message explaining that a valid configuration file must be provided.

 At this time more than one plugin used at a time per loopabull instance is not supported.